-South Dakota Challenge to Quill Inches Closer to Review by US Supreme Court; Wyoming Throws Hat Into
+SD Challenge to Quill Inches Closer to Review by US Supreme Court; WY Throws Hat Into the Ring

 As discussed in an earlier Buzz, South Dakota Latest State to Challenge Quill, South Dakota was the first state to mount a legislative challenge to the holding in Quill Corp. v.
 North Dakota, 504 U.S. 298 (1992) that physical presence is required to meet the nexus prong of the Commerce Clause.
 The South Dakota legislation provides that an out-of-state seller has nexus in the state for sales and use tax collection purposes if it has either gross sales of more than $100,000 or more than 200 separate sales transactions delivered to South Dakota in a calendar year.

 The South Dakota Sixth Judicial Circuit Court issued a summary judgment on March 6, 2017, holding that the law was unconstitutional under the decision in Quill.
 This was the expected result, because the ultimate goal of the state is to get the issue to the US Supreme Court, with the hope that the Court will reconsider and overrule Quill.
 To expedite the potential review, the law provides for a direct appeal to the South Dakota Supreme Court from the circuit court decision.
 From that court’s decision, which will presumably affirm the circuit court decision, South Dakota can seek review by the US Supreme Court.
 Of course, review by the US Supreme Court is discretionary and that Court has been reluctant to accept jurisdiction to review state nexus cases.